vrjraj508/github-basics/README.md

 # github-basics
-Learning the functioning of github and how it works
+Learning the functioI am editing the README file.
+Adding some more details about the project description.ning of github and how it works
+I am editing the README file.
+Adding some more details about the project description.